The Grothendieck--Serre conjecture over valuation rings: The Grothendieck--Serre conjecture and Zariski's local uniformization

 \ethm The special case of \Cref{GSVal} when $G$ is an orthogonal group for a nondegenerate quadratic form and $V$ is a valuation ring in which $2$ is invertible was proved in \cite{CTS87}*{6.4} and \cite{CLRR80}*{Thm.~4.5}.

-Besides its connection to the resolution of singularities, the considered variant \Cref{GSVal} offers a few glimpses of the behaviour of torsors in the nonarchimedean geometry (more precisely, the rigid-analytic geometry), where the building blocks are affinoids over fraction fields of certain valuation rings (indeed, nonarchimedean fields) and valuation rings usually emerge as rings of definition in Huber pairs.
+Besides its connection to the resolution of singularities, the considered variant \Cref{GSVal} offers a few glimpses of the behavior of torsors in the nonarchimedean geometry (more precisely, the rigid-analytic geometry), where the building blocks are affinoids over fraction fields of certain valuation rings (indeed, nonarchimedean fields) and valuation rings usually emerge as rings of definition in Huber pairs.
 Not to mention, the simplest objects in perfectoid spaces, perfectoid fields, are required to be \emph{nondiscrete} valued fields, whose valuation rings are non-Noetherian.
-Also, the following proposition shows that the Grothendieck--Serre over valuation rings yields patching of torsors with respect to arc-covers (\emph{Cf.}~\cite{BM20}). \bprop[\Cref{arc}] For a valuation ring $V$, a prime $\fp\subset V$, and a reductive $V$-group scheme $G$, the image $\mathrm{Im}(G(V_{\fp}))$ of $G(V_{\fp})\ra G(\kappa(\fp))$, and the image $\mathrm{Im}(G(V/\fp))$ of $G(V/\fp)\ra G(\kappa(\fp))$,
+Also, the following proposition shows that the Grothendieck--Serre over valuation rings yields patching of torsors with respect to arc-covers (\emph{Cf.}~\cite{BM21}). \bprop[\Cref{arc}] For a valuation ring $V$ of rank $n>0$, the prime $\fp\subset V$ of height $n-1$, and a reductive $V$-group scheme $G$, the following map

 \eprop